What is Saphenous Vein Reflux?

 What Can Cause Saphenous Vein Reflux to Worsen and Become More Symptomatic?

 Certain conditions can cause saphenous vein reflux disease to progress more rapidly.
 One example is pregnancy.
 Pregnancy tends to significantly accelerate the progression of venous reflux disease and varicose veins.
 Another example is occupations in which there is prolonged standing involved, such as being a cashier, hairdresser, cosmetologist, or bank teller.
-Other reasons the disease may progress is being overweight or obese.
+Another reason the disease may progress is being overweight or obese.

 How Do I Figure Out If I Have Saphenous Vein Reflux?